attilammagyar/js80p/README.md

  * Built-in effects:
     * various distortions,
     * 2 more filters,
+    * tape (saturation, tone coloring, noise, wow and flutter, slow-down stop, fast-forward)
     * chorus,
-    * stereo echo (with distortion, side-chaining, and reversible delay lines),
+    * stereo echo (with distortion, side-chain compression or gate, and reversible delay lines),
-    * stereo reverb (with distortion and side-chaining),
+    * stereo reverb (with distortion and side-chain compression or gate),
     * volume controls at various points of the signal chain.
- * 12 DAHDSR envelopes with customizable shapes, freely assignable to most of the oscillator parameters.
+ * 12 DAHDSR envelopes with customizable shapes, freely assignable to most of the oscillator, filter, and modulation parameters.
  * 8 low-frequency oscillators (LFO) with optional amplitude envelope and polyphony.
  * Filter and envelope imperfection settings for analog-like feel.